 Analysis | Reopening the economy depends on testing.
-Trump’s leaving that up to the states.
+Trump is leaving that up to the states.

 If your job is instead to be the county official deciding if businesses should reopen, your view of testing is a bit different.
-Among your responsibilities is determining the spread of the virus in the area — answering the question posed above.
-Reopening isn't flipping a switch.
-It's opening a faucet.
+Among your responsibilities is determining the spread of the coronavirus in the area — answering the question posed above.
+Reopening isn’t flipping a switch.
+It’s opening a faucet.
 The extent of flow of economic activity depends on the extent of the virus.
-Rampant infections means a lockdown until the spread is better contained.
+Rampant infections mean a lockdown until the spread is better contained.
 Minimal infections mean a great ability to allow people to interact.
-But that, too, demands knowing when and if the virus returns and to what extent.
+But that, too, demands knowing when and if the coronavirus returns and to what extent.
 It, again, means testing.

 We can put it more simply.
 Allowing life to return to normal depends on understanding how close to normal things actually are.
-And that means being able to track how pervasive the virus is.
+That means being able to track how pervasive the virus is.

 In the middle of March, testing capacity in the United States ramped up quickly.
 Day after day, the increase in tests conducted nationally increased exponentially.
 By the end of the month, though, the number of tests plateaued.
 Early this month, the number jumped up again, but for another week or two, sat at a new plateau.
 On Wednesday, the COVID Tracking Project logged more than 160,000 tests, the second most that had been tracked in one day.

 How many tests are actually needed?
-It depends on who you ask.
+It depends on whom you ask.
 One plan for reopening the economy written by a former administrator of the Food and Drug Administration, Scott Gottlieb, puts the figure at about 3.8 million people a week — an average of more than 540,000 a day.
 That’s a relatively conservative estimate.
 A white paper from the Edmond J. Safra Center for Ethics estimates that the number of daily tests needed would be in the millions or tens of millions.

-The health of the economy likely also relies on other factors.
+The health of the economy probably also relies on other factors.
 One is rapidity.
 A test which takes days or a week to complete is much less useful than a test that gives results within 15 minutes.
 (Such tests exist, though they are at low capacity.)
 The latter allows someone who tests negative to return to work immediately.
 The former requires a few days off work, unnecessarily.
 Assuming the second factor is in place: accuracy.
 A restaurant owner who has an employee cleared to work on the basis of a false negative may quickly see problems escalate.

 These considerations are immediately appreciable to anyone assessing the current state of the pandemic in the United States.
-Yet, for some reason, these are not considerations which have made much of an impact on President Trump as he calls for the economy to gear back up.
+Yet, for some reason, these are not considerations that have made much of an impact on President Trump as he calls for the economy to gear back up.

 During an interview with the Associated Press on Tuesday, White House coronavirus task force member Anthony S. Fauci explained that the country wasn't ready for testing at the sort of scale suggested above.